guardian/digital-design-demo/README.md

 `git push origin my_branch`

+Gather all your changes to the project

+`git add .`

-Add your changes to your branch
+Commit your changes to your branch

-`git commit -a -m "some message about whats changed"`
+`git commit -m "some message about whats changed"`

 ---